-Recently we spent a month in Taghazout, Morocco for relaxation before starting our journey travelling, exploring and being location independent (we being myself and my partner Tristan a.k.a.
-Web Manager/Magician of The Woven Dream).
+A month in Taghazout, Morocco for relaxation before starting the journey travelling, exploring and being location independent.

 Taghazout is a little fishing and surfing town on the Atlantic coast of Morocco where traditional life is colliding with accelerating tourism.
 It's not hard to understand what draws people to this unique and inspiring place with an ever expanding community of expat creatives and entrepreneurs alike.

-We stayed for a month to begin our entrepreneurial journey with some much needed R&R, giving us the opportunity to embrace the beautiful Moroccan culture, slow down and unwind, travel around a bit, get in some surfing lessons and immerse ourselves in the unique local lifestyle.
-Our hosts were the lovely people at Surf Berbere Surf Camp in a penthouse literally on top of the rocks the waves crash against - our own little sun-drenched paradise.
+I stayed for a month to begin the entrepreneurial journey with some much needed R&R and the opportunity to embrace the beautiful Moroccan culture, slow down and unwind, travel around a bit, get in some surfing lessons and immerse myself in the unique local lifestyle.
+Hosts were the lovely people at Surf Berbere Surf Camp in a penthouse literally on top of the rocks the waves crash against - my own little sun-drenched paradise.

-The surfing was great and all we had to do is wake ourselves up - everything was taken care of and the surf instructors drove us around to the best spots every day.
-We were total beginners (I know, how un-Australian) but there is always a spot perfect for every skill level - and rarely any "fisticuffs", much to the surprise of some of the experienced surfers also staying at the camp.
+The surfing was great! all I had to do was wake myself up - everything was taken care of and the surf instructors drove me around to the best spots every day.
+I was a beginner (I know, how un-Australian) but there is always a spot perfect for every skill level - and rarely any "fisticuffs", much to the surprise of some of the experienced surfers also staying at the camp.
 It's all really relaxed and easy going and the hosts & surf instructors make it so!

 I intentionally left all my creating tools back home but this made being surrounded by so many creative people really tough!
 I loved getting to meet the talented people behind some of the local creative brands - be sure to check out Berber Blue and Shanti Surfboard Mandala Art (more details below).
 Every day I was finding new inspiration to create and I couldn't stop myself from going foraging for materials and sharing my weaving skills with others, inspiring them in turn to create.